Wofford Terriers football: History

 Wofford fielded its first football team in 1889.
 That season, Wofford and Furman played the first intercollegiate football game in South Carolina.
 There is no record of more than four games in a season before 1900.

 Wofford moved from Division II to join the Division I-AA Southern Conference in the 1996–97 season.
 Since then, Wofford has won 7 Southern Conference Championships, and received bids to the FCS Playoffs 10 times with the most recent bid coming in 2019.
 Wofford is typically one of the strongest teams in the Southern Conference every year.

 Wofford's best finish since moving from Division II was a trip to the National Semi-finals at Delaware in 2003, where they fell 24–9.
 Mike Ayers, Wofford's winningest and most honored coach who served as head coach for thirty years, retired following the 2017 season, when Wofford made it to the national quarterfinals and finished #8 in the national polls.
-In recent years, Wofford's football and other athletic teams have finished near the top in the country in APR, which measures athletic performance of athletes.
+In recent years, Wofford's football and other athletic teams have finished near the top in the country in APR, which measures academic performance of athletes.
 Numerous football players have been elected to Phi Beta Kappa.